usnistgov/fipy/documentation/glossary.rst

       and :ref:`TRILINOS`.

    Weave
-      The :mod:`weave` package can enhanced performance with C language inlining.
+      The :mod:`weave` package can enhance performance with C language inlining.
 See https://github.com/scipy/weave.